commercetools/commercetools-sync-java/docs/sdk2/usage/SHOPPING_LIST_SYNC.md

 ### Query for ShoppingLists (syncing from CTP project)

-If you sync shopping lists between different commercetools projects you probably use [ShoppingListTransformUtils#toShoppingListDrafts](#todo) to transform `ShoppingList` into `ShoppingListDraft` which can be used by the shoppinglist-sync.
+If you sync shopping lists between different commercetools projects you probably use [ShoppingListTransformUtils#toShoppingListDrafts](#todo) to transform `ShoppingList` into `ShoppingListDraft` which can be used by the shopping-list-sync.
 However, if you need to query `ShoppingLists` from a commercetools project instead of passing `ShoppingListQuery`s to a `sphereClient`, create (and execute) requests directly from the `apiRoot`.
 Here's an example: